kerasus/couchbase-utils-client/README.md

     - `password`: The Couchbase password.
     - `bucketName`: The name of the Couchbase bucket.
     - `scopeName`: The name of the Couchbase scope.
-    - `axiosInstanceWithToken`: An Axios instance configured with the necessary authentication token.
+    - `axiosInstance`: An Axios instance configured with the necessary authentication token.

 ---